Samsung/tizen-docs/docs/application/vstools/tools/project-wizard.md

 **Tizen XAML App (Xamarin.Forms)** | To create XAML applications using Xamarin.Forms for multiple profiles. | 4.0 and 5.0
 **UI Test APP** | To create automated UI test applications for Tizen. | 4.0 and 5.0

-You can navigate to the Project Wizard templates:
+You can navigate to the Project Wizard templates as shown in the following:

 ![Project Wizard templates for .NET projects](media/v5_project_templates.gif)